Alledarw/Alledarw/README.md

 - Värdera.se.
 A SaaS that helps homeowners to compare brokers before selling their property.
 Sold to another company in 2021
 - www.dip.bet.
 AI driven football pick predictions.
 Has approx 1500 visits a month
 - The Stock Professor.
 A Telegram stock bot made in python and flask.
 Gained 580 subscribers in less than 2 weeks.
-- Freelancing since 2021 in Python and Wordpress.